w3c/i18n-checker-java/README.md

         Arrays.asList("example context1", "example context2"));
 ```

 Or you can make use of the [`org.w3.i18n.AssertionProvider`](http://github.com/w3c/i18n-checker/blob/master/src/main/java/org/w3/i18n/AssertionProvider.java) class. `AssertionProvider` exposes `public static Assertion getForWith(String id, Assertion.Level level, List<String> contexts)`.
 This method takes the id and Level you provide, and finds a corresponding title and description.
-Then it creates a new Assertio with the details, plus the given list of contexts. `AssertionProvider` currently gets its definitions from a properties file: [`src/main/resources/assertions-EN.properties`](https://github.com/w3c/i18n-checker/blob/master/src/main/resources/assertions-EN.properties).
+Then it creates a new Assertion with the details, plus the given list of contexts. `AssertionProvider` currently gets its definitions from a properties file: [`src/main/resources/assertions-EN.properties`](https://github.com/w3c/i18n-checker/blob/master/src/main/resources/assertions-EN.properties).
 To add your own definitions to `AssertionProvider`, you must modify this file (instructions are provided at the top of the file in a comment block).

 The following guidelines should be observed:
 * `ParsedDocument` shouldn't make use of `Assertion`;